Compuware Strobe Measurement

 Product Assistance

-BMC Support Center
+BMC Support Central

-You can access information for BMC products via our Support site, https://support.bmc.com.
+You can access information about BMC products via our Support site, https://support.bmc.com.
 Support Central provides access to critical information about your BMC products.
 You can review frequently asked questions, read or download documentation, access product fixes, or e-mail your questions or comments.
 The first time you access Support Central, you must register and obtain a password.
 The registration is free.

 Contacting Customer Support

 At BMC, we strive to make our products and documentation the best in the industry.
 Feedback from our customers helps us maintain our quality standards.
-If you need support services, please obtain the following information before calling BMC's 24-hour telephone support:
+If you need support services, please obtain the following information before calling BMC/'s 24-hour telephone support:

 • The Jenkins pipeline job output that contains any error messages or pertinent information.